Frequently Asked Questions (FAQs)

 FAQs About Cloudera

-- What are some common use cases for Hadoop?
+- What are the most common use cases for an enterprise data hub?

 FAQs About Cloudera Products